Content Editor ‭[2]‬

 Flacq

-Central Flacq ( Near Auguste Volaire Stadium)
+Central Flacq (Near Auguste Volaire Stadium)

-420-1605
+420-1605 /

 • Hotline 139 is operational on a 24/7 basis and is free of charge for reporting of domestic violence cases.

-• PREVENTION
+PREVENTION

 Information, Education and Communication (IEC) campaigns are conducted to sensitise the public at large on issues pertaining to gender-based violence and the welfare of families.
+Over the years, this Ministry has ramped up its efforts to address the issue of gender-based violence through projects and programmes to promote family welfare.

-1. Men as Caring Partners (MACP)
+a.
+Men as Caring Partners (MACP)

-• Pre-Marital Counselling Programme
+b.
+Pre-Marital Counselling Programme

 Pre-Marital Counselling is an opportunity for engaged couples and future married couples to learn about each other and oneself in depth while paving the way for an enduring, harmonious, successful satisfying and happy marriage.

-• Marriage Enrichment Programme
+c.
+Marriage Enrichment Programme

 The Marriage Enrichment Programme helps couples to strengthen their relationship and be better prepared to face the challenges of married life and develop the ability to resolve conflicts.

-• Inter –Generation Relationship Programme (IGR)
+d.
+Inter –Generation Relationship Programme (IGR)

 The Inter-Generation Relationship Programme helps the three generations on the importance of inter-generation relationships.
 It aims at strengthening ties within the family and promote family values among the three generations that is youths/parents and grandparents.